maximilien/knfun/README.md

 # Participate

 We welcome your feedback as [issues](https://github.com/maximilien/knfun/issues) and [pull requests](https://github.com/maximilien/knfun/pulls).
 Feel free to reuse this in your own demos.
-[Contact me](mailto:maxim@us.ibm.com?subject=[KnFun]demo%20links) if you do so I can list and recordings and presentations.
+[Contact me](mailto:maxim@us.ibm.com?subject=[KnFun]demo%20links) if you do so I can list recordings and presentations.